gchq/gaffer-doc/src/main/resources/user/walkthrough/Views.md

 Global aggregations and transformations work in a similar way to filtering.

-Properties can also included/excluded globally, using a similar method to the above for filtering.
+Properties can also be included/excluded globally, using a similar method to the above for filtering.

-If we want to only want to return the `"count"` property for all elements this can be done like:
+If we only want to return the `"count"` property for all elements this can be done like:

 ${START_JAVA_CODE}
 ${VIEW_WITH_GLOBAL_REMOVED_PROPERTIES_SNIPPET}